lit/lit/.changeset/wise-lemons-kick.md

 '@lit-labs/ssr': minor
 ---

-Add a serverhtml function, to define templates that will only be rendered on the server.
+Add a server-only html function, to define templates that will only be rendered on the server.